 Before the advent of the Internet people used to send letters through the mail.
-This is the method I used for corresponding with the approximately ten pen pals back in the 1990s.
-If you want to read more about what it is like to have a pen pal, then check out the hub where Moonmaiden talks about how we are writing each other.
+This is the method I used for corresponding with the approximately ten pen pals back in the 1990's.
 Most of my pen pals were from Europe and Africa, but I remember being really sad because I truly wanted a pen pal from the South Pacific.
 The way that I obtained my first pen pals was by applying with an organization called International Pen Friends, which is dedicated to the art of traditional letter writing.
 At this time I am not going to reapply with this organization because I am happy enough with corresponding with people online, but I truly recommend International Pen Friends for those who have never written or received an international snail mail letter.

 Every month or so I used to look forward to receiving letters from my pen friends, and the best part was sending and receiving small presents.
 I still have a beautiful black cat figurine that my Norwegian pen pal sent me in 1993, and that along with the Norwegian chocolates she sent we always be a fond memory.
 My Norwegian pen pal loved Native American history and was unable to obtain a book called the Ishi, In Two Words, which is the story about a Yahi man that was the last of his tribe.
 A small band of people from the Yahi tribe hid from white settlers after seeing other Native Americans killed.
 Unfortunately, the other people of Ishi's band died, and he was the last one to survive and tell his story.